Sauhard74/Ell-ena/docs/ai-integration.md

 ### Context Awareness with Knowledge Graph

-Ell-ena maintains contextual awareness through a knowledge graph that tracks relationships between entities:
+A key innovation in Ell-ena will be maintaining contextual awareness through a knowledge graph that tracks relationships between entities:

 1. **Graph Construction**:
    - Nodes: Users, Tasks, Projects, Topics, Meetings